4ndyfix/ansi2html/README.md

 ANSI color escape sequences, created for example by the Colorize module, are converted to valid HTML fragments for using in a HTML document.

-One use case could be to show the output of a CLI tool in a web UI.
+One use case could be to build a web service for a CLI tool.
+Then show the original colored output in an integrated web UI.

 The basic work was done by the Ruby community.
 Many thanks to [bcat](https://github.com/rtomayko/bcat/blob/master/lib/bcat/ansi.rb) and